remi-blaise/P2P-File-Sharing-System/superpeer/README.md

 npm run dump-client
 ```

 Refer to the Design Document to know about the protocol format.
-Here are example data you can use (you need to turn `enableSignatureChecks` to `false` as these requests don't include signatures):
+Here are example data you can use:

 ```json
 // Register a first peer server